mwat56/Nele/README.md

 These two options (`-pa` and `-pf`) are only usable from the commandline.

+### Authentication

+Why, you may ask, would you need an username/password file anyway?
+Well, you remember me mentioning that you can add, edit and delete articles?
+You wouldn't want _anyone_ on the net being able to do that, now, would you?
+For that reason, whenever there's no password file given (either in the INI file or the command-line) all functionality requiring authentication will be _disabled_.
+(Better safe than sorry, right?)

+_Note_ that the password file generated and used by this system resembles the `htpasswd` used by the Apache web-server, but both files are _not_ interchangeable because the actual encryption algorithms used by both are different.

 ### User/password file & handling

-Only usable from the commandline as well are the `-uXX` options, most of which need a username and the name of the password file to use.
+Only usable from the commandline are the `-uXX` options, most of which need a username and the name of the password file to use. –
 _Note_ that whenever you're prompted to input a password this will _not_ be echoed to the console.

+The `-ua` option allows you to add an user/password pair:

     $ ./nele -ua testuser1 -uf pwaccess.db